Fractured Magic: Chapter Twenty-One

 Leandros gave her a sidelong look, but her expression remained sweet and open.
 “I suppose.”

-“I’m very sorry to have made you all wait, by the way.
-I meant to be back last week, but there were complications,” Eftychia said with a gentle smile.
-If she was an Enforcer, then she had probably been out on a mission.
+“I’m very sorry to have made you all wait, by the by.
+I meant to be back last week, but there were complications,” she said.
+As an Enforcer, she had probably been out on a mission.
 Leandros shuddered to think what those “complications” might have been.
-“Have you been enjoying Gallontea in the meantime, Captain?”
+“Have you been enjoying Gallonten in the meantime, Captain?”

 “I haven’t seen much of it,” Leandros admitted.
 “My days have been spent here on the island.”